-Article Overview: Historic Sites In New York
+Article Summary: Historic Sites In New York

 Historic Sites In New York.
 More Than Just Parks has 20 incredible must-see sites for you to visit.